motivation

 This “pocket” story is from Scientific American, originally published on March 5, 2019.
 The Creativity of ADHD.

-Over the years I have found that some of the most interesting, creative, and effective CEOs have ADHD-like tendencies.
-The strange thing is that they may not even be aware that they have it.
+Over the years, I have found that some of the most interesting, creative, and effective CEOs have ADHD-like tendencies.
+Strangely, they may not even be aware that they have it.
 Hyperfocus can be incredibly effective when attached to a driven person.

 Below are links to a couple of posts that make these concepts and their benefits tangible:

-Just examples of why it is best to look beyond labels, lay your preconceived notions to the side, and explore the potential that each and every individual can contribute.
+These are examples of why it is best to look beyond labels, lay your preconceived notions aside, and explore each individual’s potential to contribute.
 The best managers and leaders tend to have this ability.

-And if you want to take that a step further, let it guide you on finding the best approach to teaching, coaching, and motivating the people on your team.
-It may take a little extra effort but the results are amazing.
+And if you want to take that a step further, let it guide you in finding the best approach to teaching, coaching, and motivating your team members.
+It may take a little extra effort, but the results are amazing.

 It’s not Rocket Science – What you Measure Defines how People Behave